kyma-project/nats-manager/docs/user/troubleshooting/03-05-nats-troubleshooting.md

-# Troubleshooting the NATS Module
+# General Diagnostics

 ## Symptom

-- The NATS module is not in a Ready state.
+- The NATS module is not in a `Ready` state.
 - The Eventing module reports that it cannot connect to the NATS backend.
 - NATS Pods are in a `CrashLoopBackOff` or `Pending` state.

 ## Cause

-Issues with the NATS module can stem from misconfigurations in the NATS custom resource, problems with the underlying Kubernetes nodes, or storage issues with Persistent Volume Claims (PVCs).
+Issues with the NATS module can stem from misconfigurations in the NATS custom resource (CR), problems with the underlying Kubernetes nodes, or storage issues with Persistent Volume Claims (PVCs).

 ## Solution

 ### 1. Check the NATS CR Status

-1. To verify the health of the NATS cluster, check the NATS CR:
+1. To verify the health of the NATS cluster, check the NATS CR.

    ```bash
    kubectl get nats -n kyma-system
    ````

 2. Look for `STATE: Ready`.
-If the state is `Error` or `Processing`, inspect the CR for detailed error messages:
+If the state is `Error` or `Processing`, inspect the CR for detailed error messages.

    ```bash
    kubectl get nats {NATS_CR_NAME} -n kyma-system -o yaml